conflux-fans/btcl2s/articles/stacks/en/stacks.md

 ### **Nakamoto Release**

 The Nakamoto Release represents a significant upgrade in the Stacks network, planned as a hard fork to introduce several pivotal enhancements.
-This release is named after Bitcoin's pseudonymous creator, Satoshi Nakamoto, reflecting its deep roots and alignment with Bitcoin's original principles.

 **Current Design and Identified Problems**: